We’ve complied a list of our favourite things to do and see in and around Moshi. If you have any suggestions we’d love to hear from you.

 Women should look out for the ‘mia tano’ clothes piles where everything in the pile will cost only 500Tsh!

-If you’re looking for fast wifi, great coffee and a place where you can work without feeling obliged to constantly be ordering something, then Kili Hub is where you want to go.
+If you’re looking for fast wifi and a great place to get in zone, then Ndoto Compass is where you want to go.

 learn some swahili

 As Swahili is a phonetic language (the words are written as they sound), it is much easier to learn compared to other languages.